mjosaarinen/pqps/README.md

 |:---:|:---:|:---:|:---:|
 |Jumpers on PowerShield.|IDD Jumper on Nucleo64.|Solder Bridge SB12.|Solder Bridge SB2.|

-The current measurement script `main.cpp` uses D7 on the Nucleo64 board to trigger measurements.
+The current measurement program (`main.cpp`) uses pin D7 on the Nucleo64 board to trigger beginning of measurements.
 This is supported by the standard firmware.

 ### Note on the serial interface